code-423n4/2023-10-nextgen/README.md

 1. Download the github repo
 2. Open command prompt and navigate to the hardhat folder
-3. Install hardhat using npm i
+3. Install hardhat using `npm i`
-4. Create a new folder namely smart-contract within the hardhat project
-5. Move the nextgen smart contracts within that folder
-6. Compile smart contracts using npx hardhat compile
+4. Compile smart contracts using `npx hardhat compile`
-7. Run the tests that exist within the test folder using npx hardhat test
+5. Run the tests that exist within the test folder using `npx hardhat test`